 - If the dot is obviously too dim to see, please up the brightness a little bit

 - Shooting in direct sunlight (Sunrise & sunset)

 - Bright indoor lighting

 Most red dot sights on the market today offer 1 - 10+ brightness settings that work under bright desert sunlight and indoor lighting.

-When to crank it down?
+When to dial it down?

 Be sure to dial the red dot brightness down for indoor use on your range / home defense firearm after an outdoor range trip.